 - Limit your intake if you experience any side effects while consuming energy drinks.

-- Energy drinks are not regulated the same way beverages like coffee are.
+- Energy drinks are not regulated the same way as beverages like coffee.

 Summing Up - Should You Stop Drinking Energy Drinks?

-It’s important to consume energy drinks that have clean ingredients and are tested.
+When choosing an energy drink, it is important to select ones that have clean ingredients and are tested.
 If you consume energy drinks in excess, it’s important to reduce consumption and consume water to see if over time you feel better and to stay hydrated.

 If you consume energy drinks regularly, it’s important to discuss your caffeine intake with your doctor.
 You may be able to reduce your caffeine intake or stop consuming energy drinks altogether.

 So are energy drinks worth the risk?
 That depends on the drink and is a decision that you'll have to make for yourself.